rowanam/book-lovers-edinburgh/README.md

 - All pages other than the home page have a heading section with the main heading of the page
 - These sections use the same image as the home page welcome section
     - The dark background provides visual separation from the header while maintaining consistency across the site
-- The heading is centered on all pages so it won't look misaligned with any content that follows on the page, and becomes left-aligned on mobile device screen sizes
+- The heading is centred on all pages so it won't look misaligned with any content that follows on the page, and becomes left-aligned on mobile device screen sizes
-- The gray background is slightly darker in these sections than in the home page welcome section to improve readability
+- The grey background is slightly darker in these sections than in the home page welcome section to improve readability

 ### <a href="https://rowanam.github.io/book-lovers-edinburgh/club.html" target="_blank">Club Page</a>